DevelopIntelligenceBoulder/stay-organized-workshop-express-server/README.md

     npm start
   ```

-  **Expected Output**
+  **Expected output**
   ```bash
     App listening at port 8083
   ```

-- Verify the server is working as expected by acessing http://localhost:8083/api/users with a broswer or a third party tool like [Postman](https://www.postman.com/)
+- Verify the server is working as expected by accessing http://localhost:8083/api/users with a browser or a third-party tool like [Postman](https://www.postman.com/)

   **Expected output from URL**
   ```js